Memories of My Body: Controversy

 Depok's regent, Idris Abdul Somad, banned Memories of My Body in the city he controls, also leaning towards LGBT elements of the film.
 He also wrote a formal letter to the Indonesian Broadcasting Commission (KPI) to ban the film nationwide.
 Somad was supported by MUI's President Garut Sirojul Munir, worrying that the film will bring a negative effect to millennials whilst asking all Muslims to pray more as Ramadan neared.
 The film is also banned in West Kalimantan, specifically in Pontianak and Kubu Raya.
 Pontianak's regent, Edi Rusdi, reportedly wrote three letters to three different institutions: the Ayani Mega Mall, the West Kalimantan KPI, as well as the Mayor of West Kalimantan, Sutarmidji, on 26 and 27 April, saying that he wanted to protect children from domestic violence and abuse, as well as protecting the general public.
 He also wanted the film to be abandoned by the general public not to cause an individual to become a member of the LGBT community.
 Muda Mahandrawan, Kubu Raya's regent, also wrote a letter after witnessing the trailer three times in three different media.
 He also stated that the film is against religious teachings and that it may cause conversion in an individual.
 In Balikpapan, several Islamic organizations, in particular the Islamic Defenders Front, boycotted the film in the city.

 On the island of Sumatra, Ratu Dewa, Palembang's city secretary, asked the KPI of South Sumatra to ban the film in the said territory on 29 April due to its apparent promotion of LGBT.
 Like Muda, she also had the idea after watching the film trailer.
 Pekanbaru's regent, Firdaus, wrote a letter the following week, thinking that it might wreak havoc on the general public.
 Firdaus claimed that the film is robust in its elements on LGBT, and is against religious teachings.
 He said that there is no morality whatsoever infused in the film.
 The next day, Padang's regent Mahyeldi Ansharullah wrote a letter to the Indonesian Film Censorship Board showing disgust towards the film, opposing it with similar reasons stated by other politicians.
 The Islamic Defenders Front also cancelled further screening of the film in Bandar Lampung; they initially screamed in front of the building and were let in by fearful officers.
 In a footage, the Front threatened the building's managers to have them arrested if they were caught screening any taboo films in the future.
 The audiences were told that the film could not be screened further due to restrictions.
-One of the managers criticized the Front for their far-frontal actions and asked them to watch the film before accusing it.
+One of the managers criticized the Front for their actions and asked them to watch the film before accusing it.
 The audiences, who were mostly students, were disappointed with the Front, as they were "simply appreciating Indonesia's culture," and that "there's no concerning [scenes] so far."